-Syphax Airlines is a privately owned hybrid Tunisian airline established by businessman Mohamed Frikha in 2011.
+Syphax Airlines was a privately owned hybrid Tunisian airline established by businessman Mohamed Frikha in 2011.
 With its major hub in Sfax, the second-biggest city in Tunisia, Syphax commenced operations in mid 2012.
-The carrier is focussed on providing international scheduled and charter services to destinations in Europe and North America.
+The carrier focussed on providing international scheduled and charter services to destinations in Europe and North America.

 Location of Syphax Airlines main hub (Sfax Thyna Airport)